jameswestgate/national-grid-live/docs/app-store-listing.md

 • Trend graphs for price, emissions, demand, generation and transfers
 • Tap any point on a graph to read the exact values

+WIDGETS AND ALERTS
+The whole point is not having to keep checking.
+Put the live grid on your Home Screen or Lock Screen, and let the app tell you when something worth knowing happens.
+• Home Screen widgets: the live generation mix and interconnector flows, in colour, in two sizes
+• Lock Screen widgets: pick demand, the live generation mix, or a minimal summary with demand, price, carbon and the top sources
+• Optional alerts for high or low carbon intensity and high, low or negative prices - at most one of each per day

 DESIGNED FOR iPHONE
 • A native interface for iPhone
-• Home Screen widgets: the live generation mix and interconnector flows, in colour, in two sizes
-• Lock Screen widgets: pick demand, the live generation mix, or a minimal summary with demand, price, carbon and the top sources
-• Optional alerts for high or low carbon intensity and high, low or negative prices - checked periodically, at most one of each per day
 • Light and dark appearance
 • Choose a bar chart or donut, or hide it
+• The latest readings are cached, so the app opens instantly

 PRIVACY
 National Grid: Live collects no personal data, has no accounts, and contains no advertising or tracking of any kind.